ElmeriVincent/i3wm-config/README.md

 ```
 Now open it (i3wm-config folder) and copy everything inside it and replace everything inside the `.config/i3` the filepath to that should be something like this: `/home/<username>/.config/i3/` once you have done that now press `$mod+Shift+c reload`to refresh your window manager with these changes.

 Good job!!
 Now you should see the beautifully colored top bar and other stuff like purple border on your opened windows.
-You may wonder why the wallpaper has not changed.. well I haven't added to my configuration due me often changes my wallpapers but you can it to yours if you want.
+You may wonder why the wallpaper has not changed.. well I haven't added to my configuration due me often changing my wallpaper but you can put it to yours if you want.

 ### Additional
 I also like to use gnome-screenshots so my PrtSc binding uses it.
 To install it do: